BIM September 24, 2025

 • Lumion boasts impressive rendering quality, which is one of its most compelling advantages.

-• It can also import and work with Revit files with ease, another notable advantage, considering the prevalence of Revit in the BIM sphere.
+• It also imports and works with Revit files easily, another notable advantage, considering the prevalence of Revit in the BIM sphere.

 • Lumion’s software is structured in a very particular fashion that is somewhat reminiscent of gaming engines, making it easy to work with for those familiar with the Unreal Engine or Unity interface.